zauberzeug/air-link/README.md

 ### 1. Install the Air Link app on an edge device

-Air link can be installed using pip.
+Air Link should be installed using pip.
 To run the app automatically after a reboot, you can install it as a system service using its `install` command.

 ```bash